azzamsa/dotfiles/docs/install.md

 # rustup which --toolchain stable rust-analyzer
 ```

-To use `mold` as default linker, put the code below to `.cargo/config`.
+To use `mold` as the default linker, put the code below to `.cargo/config`.

 ```toml
 # https://github.com/rui314/mold#how-to-use